Legend Rock Petroglyphs

 If we had more time, or if certain children had been up for more walking, I would have loved to explore further.
 As it was, the creek, the flowers, and the petroglyphs, made for a delightful afternoon.

-October through April, key required, can be picked up at State Bath House, Chamber of Commerce & Hot Springs County Museum.
+HOURS: May – September (no key required, open from 8 a.m. to 6 p.m.)
+October – April (key required, can be picked up at State Bath House, Chamber of Commerce & Hot Springs County Museum.)